xintin/wave/docs/infra/releasing.md

-# Releasing iree-turbine packages
+# Releasing wave-lang packages

-This project hosts the <https://pypi.org/project/iree-turbine/> package, which depends on the <https://pypi.org/project/iree-base-compiler/> and
+This project hosts the <https://pypi.org/project/wave-lang/> package, which depends on the <https://pypi.org/project/iree-base-compiler/> and
 <https://pypi.org/project/iree-base-runtime/> packages.
 Releases can either be
 conducted independently, or they can be coordinated across projects by